 We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 This report is a snapshot of last year's water quality.
+Last year, as in years past, your tap water met all U.S. Environmental Protection Agency (EPA) and Mississippi State Department of Health drinking water standards.
 We are committed to providing you with information because informed customers are our best allies.